Awards & Benefits

 Playing & Practice Seasons

 There shall be a clear line of demarcation between the intercollegiate athletics program and professional sports.
 However, prior to initial full-time collegiate enrollment, an individual may enter into an agreement to compete on a professional team and compete on a professional team under certain circumstances.
 Individuals who initially enroll full time at a collegiate institution after August 1, 2010, are allowed to enter into agreements with professional teams provided the agreement does not guarantee or promise payment (at any time) in excess of actual and necessary expenses to participate on the team.
-Furthermore, in sports other than men's ice hockey, tennis, swimming and diving and women's volleyball, to specify that a student-athlete who does not initially enroll full-time in a collegiate institution within one year (six months for tennis) or the next opportunity to enroll following the high school graduation date of the prospective student-athlete's class and participates in organized events after the specified time period shall be charged with a season of intercollegiate competition for each year of participation and shall fulfill an academic year in residence (one year for each year of competition in tennis) upon matriculation at the certifying institution before being eligible to represent the institution in intercollegiate competition.
+Furthermore, in sports other than men's ice hockey, skiing, and tennis, to specify that a student-athlete who does not initially enroll full-time in a collegiate institution within one year (six months for tennis) or the next opportunity to enroll following the high school graduation date of the prospective student-athlete's class and participates in organized events after the specified time period shall be charged with a season of intercollegiate competition for each year of participation and shall fulfill an academic year in residence (one year for each year of competition in tennis) upon matriculation at the certifying institution before being eligible to represent the institution in intercollegiate competition.

 An individual loses amateur status and is not eligible for intercollegiate competition if he or she does any one of the following after enrolling full time at a collegiate institution: